 If you’re trying to conceive, it’s useful to observe and chart your fertility signs, so you know when you’re ovulating.

-How to work out when ovulation is about to happen:
+Trying to fall pregnant?
+Here’s how to work out when ovulation is about to happen:

 - Keep an eye out for changes in your vaginal mucus.
 Around the time of ovulation, you might notice your mucus is clear, slick and slippery, like the consistency of egg white.
 This is the best sign of when ovulation is actually happening.